experiandataquality/aperture-data-studio-sdk/README.md

 ## Unified SDK API
 Since version SDK-2.8.1, we have introduced Unified SDK API.

-The custom steps created using Unified SDK API can run on three different DataStudio engines: classic, graph, and realtime engine.
+The custom steps created using Unified SDK API can run on three different DataStudio engines:
+1. Classic engine: engine used in classic on-premises Aperture Data Studio.
+2. Graph engine: engine used in distributed Aperture Data Studio.
+3. Realtime engine: engine used to run real-time workflow, a workflow that can process API request in real time.

 ### Types of Unified SDK API